nanvel/blog/2017/11/trading.md

 Sell walls create an impression of a strong supply.
 This makes some people, unwilling to wait for the wall to break down, pitch their sales offers below the wall.
 By moving the wall closer to the current bid again, a large investor might be able to move the market to a small extent and then buy at a lower price.
 The investor's goal is to move the market, not to actually sell his supply at that price, so when the price gets too close, such walls often disappear or move to a higher price.
 Especially, if you see the same amount popping up at different prices, there is probably someone trying to move the market without actually fulfilling orders or bids.

 See [What is the strategy behind a sell wall?](https://bitcoin.stackexchange.com/questions/16918/what-%20is-the-%20strategy-behind-%20a-sell-%20wall).

+If a trader wants to place orders at pre-determined price points, he can do so automatically without showing his orders on the books by using simple trading software.
+That said, there are some advantages that would lead a trader to reveal his intentions by placing large, public limit orders.
+Large limit orders are often placed to advertise intention and to affect the distribution of orders around the wall.
+Traders will often move orders ahead of the wall to get executed first.

 ### Short selling the trend